joseph-tharayil/whiskerFlick/README.md

 #### Effect of compressing spike times from PeriTC cells
 We investigate the effects of compressing the spike times of periTC cells on the EEG signal.
 We do so by generating two spike input files, one in which all of the spikes from the fully-connected circuit are present except for those from PeriTC cells, and another in which only the spikes from periTC cells are present and where they all occur simultaneously.
 To generate the first file, run  `EditSpikeFile_Peri.sh`.
 To generate the second, run `EditSpikeTiming.sh`
 Then, run the simulation campaign in `rewired/disconnected/compressedTime`.

+#### Important note
+Rather than running the simulations, you can simply save the postprocessed data from [this Zenodo repository](https://zenodo.org/records/14442089) into the corresponding folders in this repo.

 ### Generating Figures